vshao2000/260ProjectWebsite/website.md

 ![](website_files/figure-gfm/unnamed-chunk-9-1.png)<!-- -->

-After creating a cross-validated model using the code below, we can, once again, print the model summary which overall performance of the model, given its performance on each fold.
+After creating a cross-validated model using the code below, we can, once again, print the model summary of the overall performance of the cross-validation.

 ``` r
 ctrl_lm <- trainControl(method = "cv", number = 10)